Xorlev/sequencefile-rs/README.md

 for now.

 Currently supports reading out your garden-variety sequence file.
-Handles uncompressed sequencefiles as well as record compressed files (deflate only).
+Handles uncompressed sequencefiles as well as record compressed files (deflate, gzip, and bzip2 only).
 The most common type of sequence file, block compressed, isn't supported yet.

 There's a lot more to do: